thk2b/redux-structures/src/List/docs.md

 ### `push(element)`

-Adds the element at the end of the list.
+Adds `element` at the end of the list.

 ### `pop()`